themofaithful/NetflixDataAnalysisSQL/README.md

 		   CROSS APPLY string_split (listed_in, ',')
 		GROUP BY Trim(Value);
 ```
---Objective: Count the number of content items in each genre.
+**Objective:** Count the number of content items in each genre.

-###3.
-List All Movies Released in a 2020
+3. List All Movies Released in 2020
 ```sql
 		SELECT *
 		FROM netflix_titles